JvTayla/JvTayla/README.md

 ---

-## ✦ about me 🌸
+## ✦ About Me 🌸

-hi, i'm jordyn! ✦ i love creating interactive experiences on the web, exploring ui/ux and software design, and occasionally making games when the mood strikes. i'm passionate about the space where creativity meets code — building things that are both beautiful and functional. ˚ ✧
+Hi, i'm Jordyn! ✦ I love creating interactive experiences on the web, exploring ui/ux and software design, and occasionally making games when the mood strikes. i'm passionate about the space where creativity meets code where I can build things that are both beautiful and functional. ˚ ✧

 ---

-## ✦ what i'm into ˚ ✧
+## ✦ What i'm into ˚ ✧

 ```
 ✧ interactive media       ✧ web development